Article

 Simplify global entity management with Deel Entity Management and Maintenance

-With Deel Entity Management, you can oversee directors, POAs, addresses, shareholders, and ownership structures—all in one place.
+With Deel Entity Management, oversee directors, POAs, addresses, shareholders, and ownership structures — all in one place.
 Built-in tools like compliance calendars, audit trails, and dynamic organizational charts keep you organized and audit-ready.

-For added peace of mind, Deel’s Entity Maintenance service pairs you with dedicated governance experts who handle filings, meetings, and jurisdiction-specific obligations—so you can stay compliant everywhere without the admin burden.
+For added peace of mind, Deel's Entity Maintenance service pairs you with dedicated governance experts who handle filings, meetings, and jurisdiction-specific obligations — keeping you compliant everywhere without the admin burden.

 When selecting a partner for restructuring or setting up foreign entities, it's essential they have local affiliates with solid tax expertise or strong internal tax competence.
 Deel offers both.